Ukiah Adult SchoolUkiah Unified School District

 Files are stored in a locked, fire-proof cabinet.

 Students may inspect their master file at any time under the direct supervision of the program director or an authorized staff member.
 Should a student find, upon review, that there are records that are inaccurate or misleading; the student may request that errors be corrected.
-The adult school Administrator will have the final decision regarding changing or removing items from the file.
+The Adult School Administrator will have the final decision regarding changing or removing items from the file.

 All student records are confidential and information from them will only be given to authorized persons.
 All data such as grades, scores, health records, and performance evaluations may not be revealed without the student's consent in writing.
 Only authorized personnel will have access to in-progress student evaluations and files.